kamil-nowocin/Test_Automation-automationpractice/README.md

 # Test automation - http://www.automationpractice.com
 **Design Pattern:** Page Object Model with loadable components<sub><sup>(POC)</sub></sup> & AAA
 **Following tools were used in this framework:**
-Java, Selenium, TestNG, Cucumber, REST Assured, Gradle, Travis CI, Allure Reports, Slack API, WebDriverManager, Faker & MockNeat, BrowserStack, GitHub Pages
+Java, Selenium, TestNG, Cucumber, REST Assured, Gradle, Travis CI, Allure Reports, Slack API, SeleniumGrid, WebDriverManager, Faker & MockNeat, BrowserStack, GitHub Pages
 ## ABOUT PROJECT
 Project made in my spare time to develop my skills in automation testing.
 You don't have to download any WebDrivers - I'm using WebDriverManager, drivers will be downloaded by gradle.
-Supported browsers aka hosts:
+Supported tests executors:
 - *Chrome*
 - *Firefox*
 - *Opera*
 - *Safari*
+- *Edge*
 - *Internet Explorer*
+- *SeleniumGrid*
 - *BrowserStack*
 ## FEATURES
 - Support for Allure Report
 - Support for Slack Bot
+- Support for SeleniumGrid
 - Support for Parallel Testing
 - Support for BrowserStack
 - Support for WebDriverManager